pingcap/docs-cn/dumpling-overview.md

 + `-h`, `-p`, and `-u` respectively mean the address, the port, and the user.
 If a password is required for authentication, you can use `-p $YOUR_SECRET_PASSWORD` to pass the password to Dumpling.
 + `-o` specifies the export directory of the storage, which supports a local file path or a [URL of an external storage](/br/backup-and-restore-storages.md).
 + `-r` specifies the maximum number of rows in a single file.
 With this option specified, Dumpling enables the in-table concurrency to speed up the export and reduce the memory usage.
-+ `-F` specifies the maximum size of a single file.
++ The `-F` option is used to specify the maximum size of a single file (the unit here is `MiB`; inputs like `5GiB` or `8KB` are also acceptable).
+It is recommended to keep its value to 256 MiB or less if you plan to use TiDB Lightning to load this file into a TiDB instance.

 > **Note:**
 >